 The course begins early in the morning on the first day.
 You are welcome to arrive the night before the course starts if this is more convenient for you.
 Dinner will be available for folks arriving early.

-Plenty of parking is available at the basecamp.
-Follow signs to the main office building where you'll be asked to sign-in at an un-staffed welcome table.
-At this table you'll also find your housing assignment and a map of the campus.
+Plenty of parking is available at the base camp.
+Follow signs to the main office building where you'll be asked to sign in at an un-staffed welcome table.
+At this table, you'll also find your housing assignment and a map of the campus.
 Feel free to park near your housing assignment while you unload but then move your car to the long-term parking lot.

 If you need to receive mail while you're here the address is:

-Tick-borne disease is a risk in the wild areas of northern Minnesota, where VOBS runs the majority of their courses.
-Fortunately, there are prevention steps that are very effective and, in the case of infection, treatment is relatively simple and recovery complete, so long as the diagnosis is made early.
-Students and their families should educate themselves on the risks, prevention measures, and signs and symptoms of tick-borne diseases by reading this letter from our Safety Director and the information provided below.
+Tick-borne disease is a risk in the areas where VOBS runs the majority of their courses.
+Fortunately, there are prevention steps that are very effective, and in the case of infection, treatment is relatively simple and recovery complete, so long as the diagnosis is made early.
+Students and their families should educate themselves on the risks, prevention measures, and signs and symptoms of tick-borne diseases by reading the information provided below.

-In 2014, the Lyme disease incident rate in Minnesota was .16 per 1,000 people.* Lyme disease is the most common tick-borne disease, but is not the only risk.
-Some of the other common tick-borne diseases reported in Minnesota include Babesiosis, Ehrlichiosis, Powassan (POW) virus, Rocky Mountain Spotted Fever, Tularemia and Anaplasmosis.
+Lyme disease is the most common tick-borne disease, but is not the only risk.
+Some of the other common tick-borne diseases reported include Babesiosis, Ehrlichiosis, Powassan (POW) virus, Rocky Mountain Spotted Fever, Tularemia, and Anaplasmosis.
 There are treatments available for these diseases, but prevention is by far the best and first step!

 Signs and Symptoms

 There are many symptoms associated with tick-borne diseases.
 Infected people may not have all of these symptoms and many of these symptoms can occur with other diseases as well.
-Some common symptoms of infection with tick-borne diseases include body/muscle aches, fever, headaches, fatigue, joint pain, rash, stiff neck and facial paralysis.
-Seek medical attention if signs and symptoms of a tick borne illness appear.
+Some common symptoms of infection with tick-borne diseases include body/muscle aches, fever, headaches, fatigue, joint pain, rash, stiff neck, and facial paralysis.
+Seek medical attention if signs and symptoms of a tick-borne illness appear.
 Tick-borne diseases are diagnosed based on symptoms and the possibility that the person has been exposed to infected ticks.
 Most cases can be successfully treated with specific types of antibiotics.